 A DMCA agent acts as the contact point to receive DMCA takedown complaints on behalf of a website or app.
 Companies register their agents in an online directory maintained by the Copyright Office.
 The registration process is often confusing for many online business owners.
 Let’s put an end to the confusion.

 Yes, there is a catch with this immunity.
-An online business must follow a compliance process, part of which is designating an agent to receive copyright complaints.
-This agent must be identified on the site, but also in an online directory.
+An online business must follow a compliance process.
+Part of the compliance process involves designating an agent to receive copyright complaints.
+You must identify the agent both on the protected site and in an online directly maintained by the Copyright Office.
 If you have an attorney, sometimes they will act as the agent but most advise against attorneys acting as DMCA agents because of conflict of interest concerns.

 The United States Copyright Office is a department of the Library of Congress.
 The Copyright Office processes all copyright filings for the federal government.
 As part of this responsibility, the Copyright Office is tasked with maintaining an online database of all the individuals designated as DMCA agents by online operators.